Tutors: Elizabeth Nicholls (Director), Peter Nicholls, Emily Simmenauer, Jo Ewart, Noshin Tabassum, Annette Brennan

 Learning options available:

 EAL/ESL English for Children, Adolescence and Adult English Tutoring (including students new to Australia), who need assistance in their English skills at TAFE, university (including LANTITE exams), in the workforce or with applying for PR: TOEFL, PTE, IELTS, ISLPR exam preparation), Business English.

-Spelling, grammar and reading comprehension tuition including NAPLAN and LANTITE exam preparation, Entrance or Finishing Exams, Select Entry Schools, Scholarship Programs.
+Spelling, Grammar and Reading Comprehension Tuition including NAPLAN and LANTITE Literacy Exam Preparation, Entrance or Finishing Exams, Select Entry Schools, Scholarship Programs, University Assignment Support.

 Oral Presentation Skills Tuition, including public speaking, conference presentation preparation.